Birkenstock & Proenza Schouler Announce Spring’s New Must-Have Shoe

 “We wanted to keep its spirit, its hardcore functionality, but reduce the whole thing down to its pure essence,” Hernandez said of the inspiration behind the capsule.
 The result?
 Two versions of the iconic Arizona and Milano styles that are so in-line with the Proenza Schouler aesthetic, we almost forgot that they were Birkenstock.

-You might even recognize the two distinct styles from the duo’s spring ‘20 show during New York Fashion Week, where two of the models carried them alongside handbags on the runway.
-The shoes themselves come in four new colorways: black, white, silver, and ochre, and are designed using velcro straps rather than the brand’s signature clasps.
-Understated black leather replaces neutral-colored suede for the footbed, and contrast stitching was added to attach a touch of elegance to the otherwise utilitarian shoe.
+You might even recognise the two distinct styles from the duo’s spring ‘20 show during New York Fashion Week, where two of the models carried them alongside handbags on the runway.
+The shoes themselves come in four new colourways: black, white, silver, and ochre, and are designed using velcro straps rather than the brand’s signature clasps.
+Understated black leather replaces neutral-coloured suede for the footbed, and contrast stitching was added to attach a touch of elegance to the otherwise utilitarian shoe.

 To make matters even more elevated, Hernandez and McCullough enlisted fashion photographer Juergen Teller and graphic designer Peter Miles to develop a 3D visual concept for the campaign.